hw-hello-world/cross-domain-poc/README.md

 5. open http://nba.hw.com:9876/main.html to login a user
 6. open http://nba.hw-preview.com:9876/main.html to login another user
 7. open http://login.hw.com:9876/login.html and the account choose shall display those 2 login users.

-  ** FAILED **: when 'block 3rd-party cookie' option is on, it is NOT allow read from localStorage as well.
+:bangbang: FAILED when 'block 3rd-party cookie' option is on, it is NOT allow read from localStorage as well.